Nuevicsu-Tech/Rapt-learning-WebApp/README.md

 ## License

-Rapt 'N Rel is licensed under the MIT License.
+Rapt Learning is licensed under the MIT License.
 See the LICENSE file for more information.